 What is the Difference Between Prime Rib and Ribeye Steak?

 One of the things that we get asked often is, “Is prime rib and ribeye the same thing?”.
 Our answer?
-Yes and no. Unlike some of the other steak cuts we prepare, prime rib roast and ribeye are actually from the same cut of beef.
-Their main differences lie in the way they’re prepared.
-So, let’s dig a little deeper to find out why these cuts have different names.
+Yes and no. Unlike some of the other steak cuts we prepare, these cuts of steaks come from the same primal cut of beef.
+A ribeye is the section of the rib roast that is cut prior to being cooked, but let’s dig a little deeper to find out more about each cut.

 What is Ribeye and Where Does it Come From?